hardik-143/quickToast/docs/options.md

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: `placement` is like having a GPS for your toast!
-Instead of manually setting `position` and `gravity`, just tell it where to go: "top-center", "bottom-left", etc. It's like ordering food delivery - you don't need to give the driver separate latitude and longitude coordinates! 🗺️
+!> **Pro tip**: `gravity` is like choosing whether your toast lives in the sky or underground.
+Top gravity?
+It's floating like a cloud.
+Bottom gravity?
+It's chilling with the roots.
+Think of it as your toast's altitude preference - some like to soar, others prefer to stay grounded! 🚀

 </div>